Dawes House during construction

 Scope of work:

-Stone Repair and Restoration, Brick Repair and Restoration, Joint Repointing, Special Restoration Services, Window Repair
+Stone Replacement and Restoration, Brick Repair and Restoration, Joint Repointing, Special Restoration Services, Window Restoration

 The Charles Gates Dawes House was completed in 1894 in an ironspot face brick trimmed in red sandstone.
 In spring of 2011, Marion undertook Phase I of exterior restoration efforts at this facility.